Aliases for TPI1 Gene

 TPI1 (Triosephosphate Isomerase 1) is a Protein Coding gene.
 Diseases associated with TPI1 include Triosephosphate Isomerase Deficiency and Giardiasis.
-Among its related pathways are Carbon metabolism and Fructose and mannose metabolism.
+Among its related pathways are Glucose metabolism and Fructose and mannose metabolism.
 Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and triose-phosphate isomerase activity.

 UniProtKB/Swiss-Prot Summary for TPI1 Gene